grafana/mimir/docs/sources/operators-guide/configuring/about-dns-service-discovery.md

 # About Grafana Mimir DNS service discovery

-Some clients in Grafana Mimir support service discovery via DNS to find the addresses of backend servers to connect to.
-These clients support service discovery via DNS:
+Some clients in Grafana Mimir support service discovery via DNS to locate the addresses of backend servers to connect to.
+The following clients support service discovery via DNS:

 - [Block storage's memcached cache]({{< relref "reference-configuration-parameters/#blocks_storage" >}})
 - [All caching memcached servers]({{< relref "reference-configuration-parameters/#memcached" >}})